 “Son of man, when the land sinneth against me by trespassing grievously, then will I stretch out mine hand upon it, and will break the staff of the bread thereof, and will send famine upon it, and will cut off man and beast from it:” (Ezekiel 14:13)

-Another story developed where the Messiah would restore the Jewish kingdom for those faithful to the old laws.
+Another story emerged, in which the Messiah would restore the Jewish kingdom for those faithful to the old laws.

 “And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.”
 (Daniel 7:14)

 The settlers were rebuilding old ways that might have never existed.
 The ancestors of the Jews might not have been different from other Canaanites.
-Whatever the case, the settlers built a religion that would last for centuries and significantly influence history.
+Whatever the case, the settlers established a religion that would endure for centuries and have a profound impact on history.
 Thousands of years later, orthodox Jews still wait for the Messiah.
 Christians claim the Messiah came to Earth, founded the church, and then died to save us.
 Christians claim Jesus will one day return, and to get salvation, you must find faith in Jesus.

 “For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
 (John 3:17)

-Since the Jesus story first gained popularity when Rome manipulated other nations, consider the possibility that the Christian idea of salvation came about because of a need to escape the horrors civilization inflicts.
+Since the Jesus story first gained popularity when Rome manipulated other nations, consider the possibility that the Christian idea of salvation emerged as a response to the need to escape the horrors that civilization inflicts.
 Stories about savors come about when governments are cruel to people, and a feeling of hopelessness motivates them to look for hope.
 Unfortunately, when the oppressed forget how to build a kinder society, the oppressed enforce cruel religious laws.
 This happened recently in the Middle East when, after years of war and torture by ruthless dictators, a bunch of angry young men set up the Islamic State, and these terrorists think the messiah Mahdi will help them spread Sharia law around the world (Wood, 2015).
-Cruelty causing more cruelty also explains what happened in Germany after World War One.
-It might also explain the hostile activities of Black Lives Matter.
+Cruelty begets more cruelty, which also explains what happened in Germany after World War I. It might also explain the hostile activities of Black Lives Matter.
 The results of resenting are never good when the oppressed become the privileged.

 We need better ideas than the angry outbursts of disgruntled victims.
 I searched the world literature, and privileged people have good ideas.
 Thomas Jefferson is one of my favorites.
-Jefferson founded the United States, Muhammad founded Islam, and both tried to build what each believed to be a better world.
+Jefferson founded the United States, and Muhammad founded Islam; both attempted to build what they believed to be a better world.
 Though both owned enslaved people, Jefferson knew slavery would be abolished someday, for Jefferson was an educated gentleman who saw beyond one’s time, knowing later generations would improve all plans.
 Jefferson’s beliefs were written in stone on a wall in the Jefferson Memorial.

 “As that becomes more developed, more enlightened, as new discoveries are made, new truths discovered and manners and opinions change, with the change of circumstances, institutions must advance also to keep pace with the times.”
 (Jefferson, 1816)